StarRocks/starrocks/docs/en/quick_start/hudi.md

 #### Populate tables in HDFS

-1. Open a shell in the `adhoc-2` container
+1. Open a shell in the `adhoc-2` container:

   ```bash
   docker exec -it adhoc-2 /bin/bash